sweattep/modern_quotes/README.md

 >an illiterate man can be a far more 'educated' voter than someone with an advanced degree.

 >listen carefully to country people's sayings

+>Now, a supplement has to be proven dangerous -- in other words, people have to get sick or die -- before it can be banned.